 Maryland Felony Lawyer

 In the criminal justice system, serious crimes net serious consequences.
-Being charged with a felony in maryland can dramatically change your life, from lengthy prison sentences to a lifetime of restricted privileges as a convicted felon.
+Being found guilty of a felony in Maryland carries consequences that can dramatically damage your life, from lengthy prison sentences to a lifetime of restricted privileges as a convicted felon.
 Even the mere allegation of criminal activity can cause not only legal difficulties, but also personal ramifications as the accused is eyed with suspicion by co-workers, friends, and even family members.
+Schedule a free consultation a Maryland felony lawyer to learn more about the charges you are facing today.

 Felony Crimes in Maryland

 Virtually everyone has had some experience on the wrong side of the law, if only for a minor traffic infraction.
-Still others have been accused of misdemeanor offenses such as petty theft or first offense DUI.
+A few have been accused of misdemeanor offenses such as petty theft or first offense DUI.
 The most serious criminal offenses, however, are charged as felonies, and conviction of a felony crime often leads to years, even a lifetime, in prison.
-Even upon parole or release from prison, a convicted felon is subject to extended probation and the loss of rights, such as possession of a firearm or the ability to work in certain professions.
+Even upon parole or release from prison, a convicted felon is subject to extended probation and the loss of rights, such as the ability to own a firearm or work in certain professions.
 Felony sex offenses can lead to lifetime sex offender registration, which severely restricts housing options, employment possibilities, and even recreational activities.
 A Maryland felony lawyer is instrumental in protecting the rights of those accused of felony acts, ensuring a fair trial, upholding justice, and helping the defendant avoid inflated charges and excessive sentencing.

-Maryland felony lawyer Mirriam Z. Seddiq has over twelve years’ experience defending clients charged in criminal matters.
-She provides legal counsel and defense for those accused of serious felony crimes in Maryland:
+Our attorneys have experience defending clients charged in criminal matters.
+We provide legal counsel and defense for those accused of serious felony crimes in Maryland:

 - Felony Sex Crimes